-Also, from 2010-2015, Charles Irvine, Mary Conner, and Michael McEvilly represented a coalition of citizens in an Endangered Species Act suit against officials of the Texas Commission on Environmental Quality to protect the endangered Whooping Crane.
+Also, from 2010-2015, Charles Irvine and Mary Conner represented a coalition of citizens in an Endangered Species Act suit against officials of the Texas Commission on Environmental Quality to protect the endangered Whooping Crane.
 While a favorable verdict was obtained at trial, the attorney team lost on appeal.
 However, other members of the attorney team have continued to work with state and local agencies to focus on public and private partnerships to help the endangered Whooping Crane.

 Also our attorneys represented an association of landowners and environmental groups seeking review of the impacts on migratory birds of two large coastal wind farms.
 And we represented a large ranch defending its property from condemnation by raising concerns about impacts to the endangered ocelot.